andrew-edwards/sockeyePrize/report/READMEpredictions.txt

-Future ideas: Late Stuart has a kind of regime change, could try fitting from 1999 onwards (Zooplankton might come into play then)
+Future ideas: Late Stuart has a kind of regime change, could try fitting from 1999 onwards (Zooplankton might come into play then).
+Longer SST time series should be good - see notes in Stellako analysis.
+,